gulbalasalamov/sql-practise.com/README.md

 - Medium
 - Hard

-## Database

 You can use the following Entity Relationship Diagram (ERD) to figure out what data to store, the entities, their attributes and also how entities relate to other entities.

 ![erd](https://user-images.githubusercontent.com/19313466/211203253-23f70de3-4786-45aa-8d7f-54fb81525415.png)

+## Answers

+> Want to help this repository?
+Feel free to contribute by submitting a custom solution to be added to the questions.

 ---